ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 -   `tabindex`: Applied to the header element of each `amp-accordion` section.
 -   `role=button`: Applied to the header element of each `amp-accordion` section.
 -   `role=region`: Applied to the content element of each `amp-accordion` section.

+## Version notes

+The experimental `1.0` version of `amp-accordion` does not support session states.
+It behaves as if the `disable-session-states` attribute is always applied.

+Version `0.1` and `1.0` are compatible with `amp-bind`, but some binding syntax is different.
+You may bind directly with the `expanded` attribute in version `1.0`.
+The `[data-expanded]` is not supported in version `1.0`.
+See the `expanded` attribute below for further information.